Anxiety Before Period: Managing Fluctuating Hormones And Premenstrual Dysphoric Disorder

 How can I increase my serotonin before menstruation?

-How do I assist my wife who has PMDD?
+How do I assist my wife, who has PMDD?

-How do you calm down from PMDD?
+How do you stay active and calm down from PMDD?

 Is my anxiety caused by hormones?